 - an MRI scan

 Home Remedies and Alternative Treatments

-Talk to your doctor about these options, especially supplements, which can affect the way other medications work:
+To treat menstrual migraine, talk to your doctor about the options below, especially supplements, which can affect the way other medications work:

 - Ice: Hold a cold cloth or an ice pack to the painful area on your head or neck.
 Wrap the ice pack in a towel to protect your skin.